varya/ds-breakfast-01-2021/index.md

 We also communicate with product teams by their request.
 A team can ask for workshop, consultation, pair programming session or code examination.

+We have a dedicated channel in instant messenger, for the Elisa's case it's mattermost but in general it can also be Slack, Flowdock or any other.
+The main point is that people can always reach the design system team there.
+We are even trying to do out internal communication via this channel but not to much.
+We want to show the people current status but we do not want to spam them.

+Besides, we are making steps to involve all the others into open conversation.
+If there is something for discussion, we mention relevant people right away so that they could share their opition.
+So far, we already managed to make the channel a place where designers and developers communicate.
+And as I see, bridging the designer-developer gap is one the missions of design systems in general.

+Then, going further, we started to think: okey, design systems are so valuable because it is single sorce of truth for the brand, for UI elements, sometimes even for implementation.
+But what if our design system itself needs something which is a single source of truth for it?
+That said, we invested into developing an internal website.

 -->